smcvey7/phase-4-project/README.md

  $ npm install --prefix client

 Then to start run:
-$ rails s
-$ npm start --prefix client
+$ foreman start -f Procfile.dev

 ---IMPORTANT---
 Users are required to log in to access most of the functionality of the app.
 Users can create a new account under sign up.
 To access the admin version of the site you need to log in as: